-Past highlights have included performances with the West Australian Symphony Orchestra, West Australian Opera, radio performances for ABC Radio National, RTRFM, WXXI and WCNY, and solo concerts for the Classical Guitar Society of Western Australia, Western Australian Academy of Performing Arts, the Musicales Concert Series, Valley Manor Concert Series, Great Lakes Guitar Society, Buffalo State University, Syracuse University, and Roberts Wesleyan University.
-His playing has been recognized through numerous awards, including the Great Lakes International Guitar Competition in which he was a prize-winning finalist and winner of the “Audience Choice” award.
+Past concert highlights include performances with the West Australian Symphony Orchestra, West Australian Opera (Verdi's Otello); radio performances for ABC Radio National, RTRFM (WA), WXXI and WCNY (New York); a lecture-recital at the Universidade NOVA de Lisboa, Portugal (as part of the 21st Century Guitar conference); and solo concerts presented by Tura New Music, the Classical Guitar Society of Western Australia, Western Australian Academy of Performing Arts, the Musicales Concert Series, and Valley Manor Concert Series, among others.
+His playing has been recognised through numerous awards, including the Great Lakes International Guitar Competition in which he was a prize-winning finalist and winner of the “Audience Choice” award.